indykiss/DataStructures-Algos/System design practice/Sys_des.md

 Disadvantages: Adding an application layer with loosely coupled services requires a different approach from an architecture standpoint vs a monolithic system.
 Adds complexity.

 # Database

+Vertical scaling - make 1 server bigger.
+Easy, but single point of failure and can only make it so big.

+Horizontal scaling - lots of smaller servers.
+More complex managability, but more efficient.
+Redundancy built in.
+Will also need load balancer.
+Cloud makes this easier.
+Kubernetes/ hadoop are exs of horiztontal scaling.
+App can be global bc cloud based data centers are all over.

+# Data conversions
+8 bits -> 1 byte
+1k bytes -> KB
+1k KB -> MB
+1k MB -> GB
+1k GB -> TB

+1 char -> 1 byte
+1 integer -> 4 bytes
+Timestamp -> 4 bytes

+# Time conversion
+3K secs/ hour
+90K secs/ day
+2.5 mil secs/ month

+# Math
+Traffic =  Avg daily users * average reads/writes per user Memory = Read requests/ day * Average request size * 0.20
+    Cache the 20% most frequent stuff
+Bandwidth = Requests per day * Request size
+Storage = Writes per day * size of write * time to store data
+    Save stuff for like 5 years

+# Notes - things that can go wrong
+Communication:
+- Client might not find server
+- Server crashes mid-request
+- Server response is lost
+- Client crashes

+- Network might not be reliable and/or secure
+- Bandwidth is not infinite
+- High latency

+- Need to synchronize clock to ensure everything is on same page